justjake/quickjs-emscripten/doc/classes/quickjs.md

 If you need more control over how the code executes, create a [QuickJSVm](quickjsvm.md) instance and use its [QuickJSVm.evalCode](quickjsvm.md#evalcode) method.

+Asynchronous callbacks may not run during the first call to `evalCode`.
+If you need to work with async code inside QuickJS, you should create a VM and use [QuickJSVm.executePendingJobs](quickjsvm.md#executependingjobs).

 **`throws`** If `code` throws during evaluation, the exception will be converted into a native Javascript value and thrown.